jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

     It allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached.
     * [`dumpcap`][73] is a network traffic dump tool.
+    * [`ngrep`][153] stands for “network grep,” and focuses on parsing text, but in network packets. ngrep parses network traffic text using regular expressions, but to also present the output in a human-friendly way.
     It lets you capture packet data from a live network and write the packets to a file.
     * [`wireshark`][32] (originally called `ethereal`) is the world's de facto network protocol analyzer letting you do deep inspection of hundreds of protocols,